 - Respect animals as conscious beings, and learn to listen to them

 Shirley is a professional homeopath (don’t miss my interview with her) and the founder of Save A Dog, a rescue in Sudbury, MA, and sees her fair share of mentally and physically abused as well as sick dogs.
-She has found that homeopathic remedies can really work miracles, have no side effects, AND cost a lot less than traditional (Western) medicine.
-There are numerous case studies throughout the book that make you go wow, and it makes a very convincing case for giving homeopathy a try.
+She has found that homeopathic remedies can really work miracles, have no side effects, AND cost a lot less than allopathic (Western) medicine.
+There are numerous amazing case studies throughout the book, and it makes a very convincing case for giving homeopathy a try.

-The book starts out with a suggestion of homeopathic remedies to keep in your first aid kit for issues such as insect bites, accidents, joint problems, surgery, emotional problems, etc. There are also lengthier chapters on some specific conditions (stomach and ear problems, Lyme disease), and which remedies to try with each (yes, there are homeopathic remedies that can help both prevent and treat Lyme!) as well as advice on non-toxic ways to deal with fleas, ticks and parasites, tons of resource links, a great “quick list” of homeopathic remedies and what they do, tips for how to administer the remedies, and lots of other informative tidbits.
+The book starts out with a suggestion of homeopathic remedies to keep in your first aid kit for issues such as insect bites, accidents, joint problems, surgery, emotional problems, etc. There are also lengthier chapters on some specific conditions such as stomach and ear problems, Lyme disease, etc., and which remedies to try with each (also see Shirley’s article on how to treat Lyme disease with homeopathic remedies) as well as advice on non-toxic ways to deal with fleas, ticks and parasites, tons of resource links, a great “quick list” of homeopathic remedies and what they do, tips for how to administer the remedies, and lots of other informative tidbits.

 It also covers some other important subjects – the dangers of over-vaccinating, the importance of the right (raw) diet, communicating with animals, nutritional supplements, etc. – and has a great “new dog instructions” section which talks about things to keep in mind when bringing a new dog home, and how to keep him/her healthy the natural way.

-I learned many things I didn’t know (but feel like I should have) – for example that spaying and neutering too early can affect bone growth in puppies; there is a homeopathic version of Calendula which is different from the herbal one, and that Collies and Australian shepherds are very sensitive to Ivermectin.
+I learned many things I didn’t know – for example that spaying and neutering too early can affect bone growth in puppies; there is a homeopathic version of Calendula which is different from the herbal one, and that Collies and Australian shepherds in particular are very sensitive to Ivermectin.